2sh/limittar/README.md

 This application is for limiting the size of a tar archive for spanning data directly across multiple Blu-Ray/DVD discs, flash drives or as files on online storage with file size limits.
-It tries to fit as many files as possible into tar archive.
+It tries to fit as many files as possible into a tar archive.
 This application was mainly developed to be used with [aes-pipe.py](https://github.com/2sh/aes-pipe.py) for space efficient data encryption using pipes to remove the need for temporarily storing the potentially large archives and encrypted data.